RyanSR71/waveform_uncertainty/docs/source/WFU_Equations.rst

 Waveform Uncertainty
 --------------------
-Waveform uncertainties are the variabilities of the waveform's amplitude and phase at a given frequency; they are enveloped.
+Waveform uncertainties are the variabilities of the waveform's amplitude and phase at a given frequency.
 We can find a model for waveform uncertainty by taking the standard deviation of many draws of waveform difference.
 We define our model amplitude uncertainty and phase uncertainty in this way:

 .. math::